 Main advantages / strong points of machines

-As we said earlier, the ability to drill, move and spindle in an efficient matter are one of the biggest advantages of five-axis machining centers.
+As we said earlier, the ability to drill, move and spindle in an efficient matter is one of the biggest advantages of five-axis machining centers.
 This is why their work is used in some of the heaviest and most demanding industries such as aerospace and automotive industries.

 The large mills feature pallet changers which are able to build heavy duty parts – accompanied by high torque spindles for fast and efficient machining.
-When it comes to accuracy, the five axis machine applications are known for their precision and the error-free performance.
+When it comes to accuracy, the five-axis machine applications are known for their precision and the error-free performance.

-Easily upgradable for automation and adaptable to different functions, the five axis machining centers maximize accuracy and rigidity of their rotating axes.
+Easily upgradable for automation and adaptable to different functions, the five-axis machining centers maximize accuracy and rigidity of their rotating axes.
 In addition to that, they are easily upgradable to pallet changers, pallet management systems or a single robot loading system.

 Their versatility, adaptability and high efficiency are therefore among the most important advantages.

-Some of the main manufacturers of five axis machining units include CB Ferrari, Deckel Maho, Mori seiki, Mazak, Kao Ming, Willemin, Ferrari and Hitachi.
+Some of the main manufacturers of five-axis machining units include CB Ferrari, Deckel Maho, Mori Seiki, Mazak, Kao Ming, Willemin, Ferrari and Hitachi.
 Even though there are numerous dealers out there, the manufacturers of these machining centers mostly come from Asia.

 Some of the most popular brands here include: